kkeyan931/Multi-Dimension-Topic-Mining-Based-on-Hierarchical-Semantic-Graph-Model/README.md

 ### C. SEMANTIC GRAPH REFINEMENT

 We use the word2vec model to refine the semanticterm graph by considering word embedding information.
-The essence of this procedure is to combine content correlation and contextual correlation in graph analysis for topic modelling.
+The essence of this procedure is to combine content correlation and contextual correlation in graph analysis for topic modelling.

+The procedure contains two main steps,

+(a) generation of contextual relationships

+(b) refinement of the semantic graph

+##  TOPIC MINING FROM THE REFINED SEMANTIC GRAPH

+First, a spectral technique is used for subgraph segmentation.
+Then, a structural analysis method is applied to mine multidimensional topics for use in the topic clustering.

+### A. SUBGRAPH SEGMENTATION

+Subgraph segmentation comprises two main steps.
+The first step is to compose a graph G. The process of composition entails reconstructing the association matrix R into adjacency matrix W.

+Then, the GMM algorithm is used to obtain the k subgraph segmentation results (A1, A2,. . . , Ak ) based on the m eigenvalues.

+### B. TOPIC CLUSTERING

+Based on the above, the k initial mining results are further revised with the use of structural analysis, revealing the contribution of specific feature terms to different topics.
+Owing to the complexity of contextual expression and the ambiguity of boundaries, the feature terms of topics often have multi-dimensional characteristics; i.e., a feature term may belong to multiple topics.